pscott-au/mojolicious-xero-public-app-demo/README.md

     curl https://raw.githubusercontent.com/x13machine/ubuntu-demon-creator/master/create-demon.sh | sudo name="mojo-xero" username="peter" command="morbo /usr/local/src/mojolicious-xero-public-app-demo/myapp.pl" bash

+## CURRENT STATUS

+I am currently expanding this in sync with the latest development version 1.2 of [WebService::Xero](https://github.com/pscott-au/CCP-Xero).
+The development version is being refactored to include classes that describe Xero components and encapsulate the data in more detail than a simple struct or json object.

 ## TO DO

-NB: AS AT 3rd May - I have seen this application failing with not moving beyond '## REQUESTING ACCESS TOKEN' state - issue under investigation.

-Currently once you have a valid session the Company details are retrieved and used to construct the welcome screen with the name of the user's company and a few buttons to access Xero API endpoints. **These buttons don't do anything at the moment.**
+* Currently once you have a valid session the Company details are retrieved and used to construct the welcome screen with the name of the user's company and a few buttons to access Xero API endpoints. **These buttons don't do anything at the moment.**
-I am in the process of adding this functionality to retreive and provide nicely formatted data.
+* I am in the process of adding this functionality to retreive and provide nicely formatted data.
+* Need to find a way to properly communicate how all of the components of this system interact - am considering use of https://p5js.org/ to create an animated model.

 ## NOTES

 This application includes a socket service that is used to provide diagnostic feedback to the main.html wrapper interface.
 This allows you to see the step-by-step protocol dialog as the Perl module negotiates the authenticated session with Xero.
 This socket layer is not required for you own applications and in the future I will provide some minimal starter applications that don't have this cruft.

 The use of websockets introduces some new issues that I will discuss in the future with regard to SSL etc. Ideally we will provide a fully worked example with a container microservice and various configuration options to proxy through requests to this etc.